-In collaboration with the Program Innovation Committee and the Learning From Home workgroup, we are prepared to provide a robust educational experience given any circumstance.
+While we know nothing can completely replace the social and emotional learning that takes place in the classroom, our Program Innovation Committee and Learning from Home workgroup have prepared a robust educational experience given any circumstance.

 - A HyFlex course design model gives students the choice to attend either in person or online.
 In this "flexible hybrid" design, teachers provide course content for both participation modes.
 Students electing to learn from home will engage in synchronous learning with their classmates on campus. - A HyFlex course design model allows students to toggle back and forth between educationally comparable in-person and virtual formats depending on current circumstances.